Materials MASINT: Nuclear test analysis

 Monitoring nuclear tests involves both chemical analysis, part of materials MASINT, and analysis of the radioactive emissions of samples, which crosses materials and nuclear MASINT.
 Not all nuclear MASINT involves materials analysis; see space-based radiation and EMP MASINT sensors.

 Nuclear tests, including underground tests that vent into the atmosphere, produce fallout that not only indicates that a nuclear event has taken place, but, through radiochemical analysis of radionuclides in the fallout, characterize the technology and source of the device.
 MASINT collection of fallout is most commonly done with airborne dust traps, either on manned aircraft or drones.

 During FY 1974, SAC missions were flown to gather information on Chinese and French tests.
 U-2R aircraft, in Operation OLYMPIC RACE, flew missions, near Spain, to capture actual airborne particles that meteorologists predicted would be in that airspace.
 Another portion of this program involved a US Navy ship, in international waters, that sent unmanned air sampling drones into the cloud.
 So, in 1974, both U-2R and drone aircraft captured actual airborne particles from nuclear blasts for the MASINT discipline of nuclear Materials Intelligence.

-In the current M1135 Nuclear, Biological, Chemical, Reconnaissance Vehicle and previous US NBC tactical monitoring vehicle, the M93 Fox (which is derived from the German radiation detection version of the TPz Fuchs), is built around the AN/VDR2 Radioactivity, Detection, Indication, and Computation (RADIAC) set, capable of measuring beta and gamma radiation both inside and outside the vehicle.
-This system was first used during DESERT STORM.
+In the current M1135 nuclear, biological, and chemical reconnaissance vehicle and previous US NBC tactical monitoring vehicle, the M93 Fox (which is derived from the German radiation detection version of the TPz Fuchs), is built around the AN/VDR2 radioactivity, detection, indication, and computation (RADIAC) set, capable of measuring beta and gamma radiation both inside and outside the vehicle.
+This system was first used during Desert Storm.